robinrodricks/FluentListView/README.md

 # FluentListView
 FluentListView is a C# wrapper around a .NET ListView, supporting model-bound lists, in-place item editing, drag and drop, icons, themes, trees & data grids, and much more.
-This is a fork of ObjectListView with a focus on performance.

 FluentListView is designed to view a list of strongly-typed objects.
 You don't need to create `ListItem` objects, you just feed it your list and everything is handled internally.